 Critical & Creative Thinking

 Critical and creative thinking is considered essential to be a successful learner in the 21st Century, and requires students to be able to use skills such as reasoning, logic, imagination, and innovation in all learning areas at school, and in their lives beyond school.

 Digital Skills & ICT

 Digital skills teaches students to find, evaluate, use, share, and create content using a variety of digital technologies, such as computers and smartphones.
 Digital skills are considered essential for individuals to participate effectively in today’s society.

 Inclusion in education, refers to the practices used at school to ensure that all children are given the support they need to participate in all aspects of learning, in an environment that is free from discrimination based on gender, language, culture, ethnicity, religion, sexual orientation, disability, and socio- economic background.

-TA Toolbox - Learning and Wellbeing
+Learning and Wellbeing

 Learning and wellbeing refer to the healthy development of students, that lead to improved learning and successful outcomes in all developmental areas, including social, emotional, cognitive, physical and spiritual wellbeing.